- Q. Where can I find information about the history of ESPEC?

 - Q. What is the derivation of the name?

-- A. Based on the results of a survey of people in several dozen countries, a combination of alphabetic characters were selected to create an image of internationality, intelligence and progressiveness.
+- A. Based on the results of a survey of people in more than a dozen countries, a combination of alphabetic characters were selected to create an image of internationality, intelligence and progressiveness.

 - Q. What is your company code?

 - A. 6859

 - Q. On which exchanges is ESPEC listed?

 - A. ESPEC is listed on the first sections of the Tokyo Stock Exchange.

 - A. Please refer to the "Management Plan".

 - Management Plan

 - Q. What is your policy on returning benefits to shareholders?